ibm-cloud-docs/cloud-databases/howto-sat-loc-aws.md

     --config 'aws-ebs-config-storage-testing-1'
 ```
 {: pre}

+Assigning a storage configuration to a service cluster will autogenerate a `--name` and any user-provided name will be ignored.
+{: note}

 After the storage assignment has been created, allow up to 30 minutes for the database instance to be ready for usage.